ludwigm/infrastructure-graph/README.md

 Names need to match up with discovered service names.
 Additionally it is also possible to specify internal manual dependencies like manully create infrastructure components.
 In the configuration it is also possible to configure for which CloudFormation tags the higher level grouping is done.
+Instead of having a config in your current folder you can also use `infra-graph init` which creates a config in `~/.config/aws-infra-graph/config.hocon`

 # How to execute